-Over the years, quite a few people have asked me to have a quick look at their resumes when they were in the process of applying for ESL jobs, but in many cases, it was hard for me to really give meaningful feedback because they didn’t really even have the basics figured out.
+Over the years, quite a few people have asked me to have a quick look at their resumes when they were in the process of applying for ESL jobs.
+In many cases, it was hard for me to really give meaningful feedback because they didn’t really even have the basics figured out.

-Top 5 ESL Resume Tips for Beginners
+Top 6 ESL Resume Tips

-2. Relevant things only
+#2: Relevant things only

 Nobody cares what your BA was in if it’s not something directly related to English, TESOL or education.
 Sure, you need to mention it but like listing that class you took in forestry management?
 That falls under the category of irrelevant.

-3. Don’t list references
+#3: Don’t list references

 This is a big waste of space and it’s assumed that you’ll have these, so just leave them off.
 It’s not even necessary to say something like, “References available upon request.”
 Anyone interviewing you will assume this, if the job ad doesn’t already explicitly mention reference letters.

-4. Don’t mention the obvious
+#4: Don’t mention the obvious

 Get one professionally done!
 This is the most important thing, especially in Korea so it’s really worth the 20 bucks it’s going to cost to go to a real photographer.
 Of course, you should put on a suit and tie, wear some make-up, groom your hair, etc. Look your best!

 What about the Cover Letter for an ESL Teaching Job?